-I love Tea Tuesdays.
-I thoroughly enjoy taking creative license on this day to mix and match topics which I have collected during the week, or which are simply on my mind.
+I love talking tea parties as I thoroughly enjoy taking creative license to mix and match topics.
 It is like serving tea on mismatched teacups to your guests along with a lovely stacked tea tray of wee sandwiches, sweets and savoury treats.
 No one seems to mind, and everyone comes away with something they enjoy.

 Tea Time Ritual Recap